Did you know that Qantas points expire with 18 months of inactivity?

-In this situation – points equals activity, so it pays to double check that you’ve received the Qantas points you’ve rightly earned.
-Here’s how to ensure you haven’t been short changed:
+In this situation – points equal activity, so it pays to double check that you’ve received the Qantas points you’ve rightly earned.
+Here’s how to ensure you haven’t been short-changed:

 1. Do an audit – Go back through all your flights in the last 18 months and check that all the points have dropped.
 Don’t forget to check your Jetstar flights.

 2. Check – Chase your credit card provider for missing bonus points that were meant to accompany your new credit card.

 Take note that Qantas family transfers are excluded from being counted as activity.